sitano/sitano.github.io/_posts/2016-03-15-powershell-winrm-fake.md

 ---
 layout: post
-title: Calling FAKE (F#) via WinRM from PowerShell
+title: Approach into strong typed configuration management DSL with FAKE, F#, WinRM and PowerShell
 ---

-PowerShell is a dynamic language based on a subset of C# with extension into Shell requirements.
+PowerShell is a dynamic language based on a subset of C# with extension into the shell requirements.
 This language is the future of Windows based servers administration and management.

-Almost all popular Configuration Management Systems came from Linux world like Puppet, Ansible, Salt, Chef, CF-engine and etc are weakly typed, are based either on specific DSL or implementation Language.
+Almost all popular Configuration Management Systems came from Linux world like Puppet, Ansible, Salt, Chef, CF-engine etc are weakly typed, based either on specific DSL or implementation Language.
 There is not much in the Windows world.
 Microsoft always tend to provide their own vendor locking solution and this time its not an exception: Desired State Configuration system based on PowerShell.

 Yet all those solutions struggles all the problems all dynamic languages have.
-That means, that after making a change you can't be sure, if it is valid, will it interpret or execute until you give 100% test coverage.
+This means, that after making a change you can't be sure, if it is valid, will it interpret or execute until you give 100% test coverage.
 PowerShell in addition do not have static code analysis tools and do not protect from errors like using undefined variables (or steeled from another scopes).

 This leads to the problems of correctness, support and maintainability.
-You never can be sure, until you run it.
+You can't be sure, until you run it.

 In PowerShell case [Pester](https://github.com/pester/Pester) can help providing TTD infrastructure like running framework, context, dsl, mocking,